Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 ### Ingest Data to Cosmos DB

-The name of the Cosmos DB Data Source is "cosmos.items". following shows how you can write an memory dataframe consisting of two items to Cosmos DB.
+The name of the Cosmos DB Data Source is "cosmos.items". following shows how you can write a memory dataframe consisting of two items to Cosmos DB.
 ```python
 spark.createDataFrame((("cat-alive", "Schrodinger cat", 2, True), ("cat-dead", "Schrodinger cat", 2, False)))\
   .toDF("id","name","age","isAlive") \